Team building and management

 Scrum

 This methodology is one of the most well-known and involves daily team meetings to discuss the process and make necessary adjustments.
-Furthermore, there will be different types of meetings with various purposes: planning the project, reviewing how it is being managed, or reflecting on necessary modifications.
+Moreover, there will be different types of meetings with various purposes: planning the project, reviewing how it is being managed, or reflecting on necessary modifications.

 Extreme Programming XP